Kosmonaut3d/DeferredEngine/README.md

 Notes:

 This solution provides a basic 3d deferred rendering engine implemented in Monogame.
-You will need to have Monogame (3.6.0187) installed and Visual Studio 2013+ to compile.
+You will need to have Monogame (3.6.0187 or newer) installed and Visual Studio 2013+ to compile.

 This is not intended to be an engine used for custom programs / games, but rather a playground which makes it easy to understand and implement custom shaders.